50 Category Ideas for Color Coding Your Planner

 • Try cheaper brands first (such as Kmart if you also live in Australia), you may find those are sufficient for your needs and that you don’t need to buy the more expensive brands

-• That being said, some of my favorite supplies for color coding such as the PaperMate Inkjoy Gel pens aren’t cheap but they write really well – if you’re going to be color coding all the time, you may want to splurge ?
+• That being said, some of my favorite supplies for color coding such as the PaperMate Inkjoy Gel pens aren’t cheap but they write really well – if you’re going to be color coding using the same supplies, it might be worth the splurge (I’ve used those Inkjoy pens for more than 5 years without the ink drying out!)

 I shared more tips and which colors I recommend for color coding (especially if you’ll be using pens to color code) in this post: Ultimate list of the best planner pen brands and how to choose colors for color coding